 In the wake of a year filled with prolonged and newly erupting conflicts, creating conditions for voluntary, safe, and dignified return stood out as a major political objective for stakeholders.
-An event on peacebuilding and conflict prevention convened highlevel representatives to present the multi-stakeholder pledge co-led by Colombia, Egypt, Norway, and UNDPPA, highlighting the linkages between solutions to forced displacement and peacebuilding, the importance of participation and inclusion of forcibly displaced people in peacebuilding processes and peace negotiations, and the value of regional approaches.
+An event on peacebuilding and conflict prevention convened high-level representatives to present the multi-stakeholder pledge co-led by Colombia, Egypt, Norway, and UNDPPA, highlighting the linkages between solutions to forced displacement and peacebuilding processes and peace negotiations, and the value of regional approaches.
 Digging into the root causes of conflict, a session on digital protection brought private sector partners together with humanitarian agencies and the UN Special Advisor on the Prevention of Genocide for a pioneering discussion on reducing hate speech and misinformation that can often serve as catalysts for violence and displacement.
 For displaced people who return and begin renewed lives in their countries of origin, an event on housing, land, and property (HLP) saw over 10 States affirm their commitment to ensuring refugees' access to HLP rights, supported by civil society.